 The Institute is mostly residential and has 18 hostels for students.
 However, students may be permitted to have their own arrangements for accommodation outside the campus.
-Each hostel is an independent entity with its own mess and laundry facilities, stationary shops and recreation areas.
-In addition to this the Institute has a central Student Activity Centre that houses various sports facilities, Music Room, Dance Room, Yoga Centre and other recreational facilities.
+Each hostel is independent, with its mess and laundry facilities, stationery shops and recreation areas.
+In addition to this, the Institute has a central Student Activity Centre that houses various sports facilities, a Music Room, a Dance Room, a Yoga Centre and other recreational facilities.

-There are various clubs within the Institute as well to encourage individual talents of students in hobbies such as debate, painting, modeling, music, photography, aeromodelling, stargazing, fabrication of electronic devices, among others.
+There are various clubs within the Institute to encourage students' individual talents in hobbies such as debate, painting, modelling, music, photography, aeromodelling, stargazing, and fabrication of electronic devices, among others.
 The swimming pool is an additional facility.